 The Royal College of Psychiatrists has published new practice standards for the care of young people with substance misuse problems.
 Staff and professionals working with children and young people should have the competences to identify those at risk.
-In order for local agencies and service providers to identify young people who may be at risk in Shropshire, the Shropshire Recovery Partnership has developed a screening tool.
+In order for local agencies and service providers to identify young people who may be at risk in Shropshire, We Are With You has developed a screening tool.
 The tool will enable staff to carry out a brief assessment of needs paying particular focus to substance use, at risk groups and at risk situations as identified by the practice standards.

 The autism spectrum gathering tool

 This tool is for use by professionals where there are concerns relating to the autism spectrum.
 The tool can be used as a prompt in discussion with the parent.
 Information recorded in an Early Help assessment can contribute to the initial screening for a neurodevelopment disorder.